noiseprotocol/noise_spec/noise.md

 However, multiple Noise protocols might be used within a **compound protocol** where the responder in one Noise protocol becomes the initiator for a later Noise protocol.
-As a visual convenience in this case, we introduce the notion of **Alice** and **Bob** roles which are different from the initiator and responder roles.
+As a notational convenience, we introduce the notion of **Alice** and **Bob** roles which are different from the initiator and responder roles.
 Alice will be viewed as the party on the left (sending messages with right arrows), and Bob will be the party on the right.